Skip to main content

 Technical Analysis

-CVE-2024-12369 is a vulnerability identified in the OIDC-Client implementation used by Red Hat Single Sign-On (RH SSO) adapters integrated with JBoss Enterprise Application Platform (EAP) versions 7.x and 8.x.
-The flaw arises from insufficient verification of data authenticity during the OAuth 2.0 authorization code flow.
-Specifically, an attacker can inject a stolen authorization code into their own session with the client, effectively impersonating the victim's identity.
-This attack vector typically requires a Man-in-the-Middle (MitM) scenario or phishing to capture the authorization code.
-The vulnerability compromises the integrity and confidentiality of user sessions by allowing unauthorized access without proper validation of the authorization code's origin.
-The CVSS v3.1 score is 4.2 (medium), reflecting that exploitation requires high attack complexity, no privileges, and user interaction, with limited impact on confidentiality and integrity and no impact on availability.
-No public exploits have been reported yet, but the vulnerability poses a risk to applications relying on these Red Hat components for authentication and authorization, especially in environments where OAuth 2.0 flows are critical for access control.
+CVE-2024-12369 is a vulnerability in the OIDC-Client component used in Red Hat Single Sign-On (RH SSO) adapters for JBoss Enterprise Application Platform (EAP) versions 7.x and 8.x.
+The issue arises from insufficient verification of data authenticity during the OAuth 2.0 authorization code flow.
+Specifically, an attacker can inject a stolen authorization code into their own session, which the client accepts as valid, thereby allowing the attacker to assume the victim's identity within the application.
+This attack vector typically requires a Man-in-the-Middle (MitM) scenario or phishing to steal the authorization code.
+The vulnerability affects the confidentiality and integrity of user sessions by enabling unauthorized access and impersonation.
+The CVSS 3.1 base score is 4.2, reflecting network attack vector, high attack complexity, no privileges required, and user interaction needed.
+No known exploits have been reported in the wild yet.
+The vulnerability is particularly relevant for environments using RH SSO for federated authentication and identity management, as it undermines trust in the authorization process.
+The affected versions are those using the RH SSO OIDC adapter with EAP 7.x and the elytron-oidc-client subsystem with EAP 8.x.
+Mitigation requires patching or updating the OIDC client libraries to ensure proper verification of authorization codes and strengthening defenses against MitM and phishing attacks.

 Potential Impact